-A new study from Hamadan University of Medical Sciences in Iran (a country where a lot of research is conducted on natural remedies for menstrual-related problems, interestingly enough) has found two vitamins have the power to cut your discomfort dramatically: vitamin E and vitamin B6.
+A new study from Hamadan University of Medical Sciences in Iran has found two vitamins have the power to cut your discomfort dramatically: vitamin E and vitamin B6.

 In their study, two groups of women with high breast pain took either 200 IU of vitamin E or 40 mg. of vitamin B6 daily for two months.

 Within one month, the women in both vitamin groups experienced a reduction in pain by about half.
 By the end of the second month, their pain was reduced by about two-thirds.
 Not too shabby, right?

 How do these nutrients work?
 It may be that they’re inflammation and the production of pain-causing chemicals–prostaglandins–that contribute to premenstrual breast discomfort.